Marketers, can we be honest with each other for a second? On a scale of 1-10, how much do you really understand the world of paid advertising?

 Metrics are everything (but you already knew that).
 Here are some key metrics to track within your PPC campaign.

-Clicks refers to the total number of clicks you receive on an ad.
+Clicks refer to the total number of clicks you receive on an ad.
 This metric is affected by your keyword selection and the relevance of your ad copy.

 Cost per click (CPC) measures the price you pay for each click on your ad.

-Impressions is the number of times an ad is viewed.
+Impressions are the number of times an ad is viewed.
 Cost per mille (CPM) is determined for every thousand impressions.
 Impressions are most relevant for brand awareness campaigns.

 Ad spend is the amount you are spending on your ads.
 You can optimize this by improving your Quality Score.

 Return on ad spend (ROAS) is the ROI of your ad campaign.
 This metric calculates the revenue received for every dollar spent on ads.

 Conversion rate refers to the percentage of people that complete the call-to-action on your landing page and become a lead or customer.

 Cost per conversion refers to the cost to generate a lead.
 This is calculated as the total cost of an ad divided by the number of conversions.